JosivaldoS/JosivaldoS/README.md

 ## Hello! 👋

-- 🌱 I’m currently learning Pentesting and Front-end
+- 🌱 I’m currently learning Django and Front-end
 - 📫 How to reach me: josivaldojr365@gmail.com

 <div>